Intrauterine Insemination – IUI Treatment

 The IUI procedure can be done using either a partner’s sperm or donor sperm.
 Washing the sperm cells is necessary to remove bacteria, white blood cells, and substances that the cervix would normally filter.
 Sperm can live in the female reproductive tract for 48 hours and therefore proper timing of the insemination is extremely important.

 To enhance the odds of success, IUI is often combined with fertility medications.
-Some of the “fertility drugs” include clomiphene citrate (Clomid or Serophene) or gonadotropins (Bravelle, Gonal-F, Follistim, Pergonal or Repronex).
+Some of the “fertility drugs” used are Clomid, Serophene, Bravelle, Gonal-F, Follistim, Pergonal or Repronex.

 Schedule an Appointment Contact Us Online